automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ichthyovenator.md

 # Ichthyovenator
-## Description: This sail-backed dinosaur was recently discovered in Laos.
+## This sail-backed dinosaur was recently discovered in Laos.